KronosTheLate/CircuitComponentRounding.jl/README.md

 As this is the first package of a relativly novice programmer, feedback and input on ways the package could be better are very welcome!

 ### ToDo
-* Add support for rounding to other standards for electrical components
+* Add support for rounding to other standards for electrical components.
 * Add tests:
     * Round 1:10 and 100:1000, and see that they are in the series rounded to (for all series?)
     * Round a number of values, add a tiny number, and see that none are in the series rounded to